Photograph: Elise Manahan / University of Auckland

 Delivered remotely and in person

-To book a free initial consultation email:
+To discuss a consultation email:

 I am an experienced, independent consultant and mentor for selected artists, both emerging and established.
 I am ambitious and goal oriented both for myself and others, working hard to support artists to achieve the results they seek, and build rewarding, sustainable long term careers.
 I am confident advising on work in all visual art media, alongside art writing, curation, film, design, projects and events.

 My work is client responsive and diverse, from advisory on creative processes and conceptual development, through to career positioning strategy and work editing a range of documents such as applications, exhibition and funding proposals, artist statements, bios, CVs, etc.

 I was a Lecturer in Photo Media at Whitecliffe College of Arts and Design from 2017 to 2020, teaching across contextual and studio based programmes in photo media and fine arts, and am research rated in the national framework.
 I left Whitecliffe in early 2020 to focus on a number of writing and research projects alongside devoting more time to independent consultancy, particularly after the impacts of Covid-19 deferred a planned PhD.
 I have lectured in Photography and Design at Auckland University of Technology in a sessional capacity since 2022.

 Outside of lecturing in tertiary education, my formal mentoring experience began through a number of organisations, some of which I still contribute to, while this work has also evolved into independent consultancy, both for artists and small arts organisations.

 My foundation as an educator began as a fine arts graduate with work as a tertiary Tutor in Media Studies and Academic Writing at Massey University; New Media, Industrial Design and Media Studies at Victoria University of Wellington; and Fine Art and Video Production at Wellington Institute of Technology in the late 2000s.